adobe/sizewatcher/README.md

 - `sizechecker`: main one
 - `github-pr-comment`: add or update a PR comment as bot
-- `github-branch-compare`: help checkout
+- `github-branch-compare`: help checkout TODO
-  1. if local: feature branch and

 ### Output